 Just because a claim is made by an expert or authority, you cannot be sure that it is trustworthy.

-Reviewed by: Prof Declan Devane, School of Nursing and Midwifery, HRB-Trials Methodology Research Network, Evidence Synthesis Ireland & Cochrane Ireland, NUI Galway
+Reviewed by: Prof. Declan Devane, School of Nursing and Midwifery, HRB-Trials Methodology Research Network, Evidence Synthesis Ireland & Cochrane Ireland, University of Galway

-Evidence Advisor: Anne Daly, PPI Ignite, NUI Galway
+Public and Patient Advisor: Ms Anne Daly, PPI Ignite, University of Galway

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsAcceptRead More